Health and Safety Risk Assessment Questions

 A risk assessment is not a once-off exercise but a working document and process.
 The risk assessment must be reviewed regularly to ensure that it is still valid.
 Apart from reviewing it once a year, it must also be reviewed when there are significant changes to any of the following:

-It is also crucial to ensure that the risk assessment is reviewed after an accident, incident, or a near miss to prevent them from happening again and to ensure that measures that are in place are adequate.
+It is also crucial to ensure that the risk assessment is reviewed after an accident, incident, or a near miss to prevent them from happening again and to ensure that the risk control measures that are in place are adequate.

 How does SafetyWallet support its subscribers?